facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

-But we said that a constant has to be unchangeable.
+But we said that a constant needs to be unchangeable.
 So, before using class constants, you need to be aware that every child class is allowed to redefine inherited constants.
 This means that, the following code, is correct